mackerelio/mackerel-agent-plugins/mackerel-plugin-aws-rds/README.md

     * `postgresql`

 ## AWS IAM Policy
-the credential provided manually or fetched automatically by IAM Role should have the policy that includes an action, 'cloudwatch:GetMetricStatistics'
+the credential provided manually or fetched automatically by IAM Role should have the policy that includes an action, `cloudwatch:GetMetricStatistics`

 ## Example of mackerel-agent.conf